anon-blue/anon.blue/README.txt

  Thank you! <3 !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcg lone Lane Flemingsburg, KY 41041 (His father's house.)
 Wanted for raping his sis ter and his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
 He is a violent felon!
-Please alert the police!
-Than k you! <3 !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemingsburg, KY 41041 (Higukkuukykuyiasde.)
-Wanted for raping his sister a nd his own 3 year old daughter (at the time was only 2) he is very un well and h as access to firearms.
+Please sacnnxjcnjnxcjnxcjnxjc nxjcnncccccccccccccccnnnnnnnnnnnnLLLLLLjjjjjjjjjjjjjjjjjjjjNDVfvgNc/v%BYTcrFrwet vC$WGT$TV5t%$%by^5yy%by/45/#/ws?$?%??V$/%B/$%YY@W?x//d/3dS?T45/v?$v%?t@/t#?%Y%^M N&&?B^v52x!?BN?&m89,?m8nV%TC$R (at the time was only 2) he is very un well and h as access to firearms.
 He is a violent felon!
 Please alert the police!
 Thank you ! <3    !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone La ne Flemingsburg, KY 41041 (His father's house.)
 Wanted for raping his sister and